ese5160/final-project-a07g-a14g-t22-x-y-circuiteers/A07G_README.md

 #### 9. What is done on the function “startStasks()” in main.c?
 How many threads are started?
 `StartTasks()` prints the available heap size, creates the CLI task using FreeRTOS's xTaskCreate(), and then prints the updated heap size.
 Only one thread (the CLI task) is started in this function.

+## Debug Logger Module
+We placed the Debug Logger Module in `SerialConsole.c` file with the `LogMessage()` function added.
+The updated code has already been committed to the GitHub repo.